Free Early Learning and Childcare hours

 If your child’s birthday is on 1 January – last day of February:

 They will be eligible from the March/April following their birthday.

-Some councils ask people to apply at one point in the year, and some ask you to apply a year in advance so check in plenty of time.
+You can find out when to apply from the council.
+You may need to apply up to a year in advance so check in plenty of time.
 If you miss a deadline, your child is still entitled to a place but it might be harder to get your first choice of nursery.

 Is there flexibility in how I can use the hours?

-In some council areas you can split your hours between different settings.
+In some council areas you can split your hours between different childcare providers.
 For example, you can use a nursery for part of the time and a childminder for the rest of the time.
 Contact your local council to find out what your options are.

 What if my child is four and isn't starting school?

 If your child is still four when they are due to start primary school, you can choose to wait until the following year when your child is five before they start school.

-If you choose this option, known as ‘deferred entry’, your access to free Early Learning and Childcare hours might differ depending on your child’s month of birth and the council area you live in:
+If you choose this option, known as ‘deferred entry’, your access to free Early Learning and Childcare hours might differ depending on your child’s birthday and the council area you live in:

 - If their fifth birthday is in January or February, they will automatically get an extra year of free hours

 - If their fifth birthday is after the start of autumn term in August but before January, you will need to apply to the council to ask for an extra year of funding